 With its high fiber and low gluten content, rye is one of the most popular flour for bread making.
 It’s usually used together with other types of flour for softer texture breads.
 It also gives very good results when making soda bread.

 This bread requires minimum effort and attention with very fulfilling results.

 The most difficult part of preparing this bread is to remind yourself to mix the ingredients a night before.
-Flour, salt, yeast and cold water are roughly stirred without any need kneading involved.
-It sits overnight in the refrigerated for a slow fermentation.
-The other day, it comes out from the fridge until coming to the room temperature and goes directly to the oven.
-For a thin and crunchy crust, a cup of water accompanies the bread on the side while at the oven.
+Flour, salt, yeast and cold water are roughly stirred without any kneading involved.
+It sits overnight in the refrigerator for a slow fermentation.
+The other day, it comes out from the fridge until it comes to room temperature and goes directly to the oven.
+For a thin and crunchy crust, a cup of water accompanies the bread on the side while in the oven.
 The result is a delicious bread with nice aromas and lots of air bubbles coming from the slow fermentation.

-Hallula and marraqueta from Chile, ramazan pidesi from Turkey, focaccia and ciabatta from Italy, shokupan from Japan, challah from Jewish cuisine, english muffins from England and hamburger buns, pink bread, rye bread and over-night while flour bread from around the world were my 12 destinations in this post.
-They were all fun to bake, they reminded me lots of memories or created new ones.
-I hope some of these breads inspire you next time you are baking a bread!
+Hallulla and marraqueta from Chile, ramazan pidesi from Turkey, focaccia and ciabatta from Italy, shokupan from Japan, challah from Jewish cuisine, english muffins from England and hamburger buns, pink bread, rye bread and over-night while flour bread from around the world were my twelve destinations in this post.
+They were all fun to bake, they reminded me of lots of memories or created new ones.
+I hope some of these breads inspire you next time you are baking bread.

 All images © 2021 by Neslihan IVIT.
 All rights reserved.